 Further assessment is focused on identifying any specific underlying cause and an assessment of cardiac function:

-- The common form of type I atrial flutter has saw-tooth flutter waves, best seen in leads II, III, and aVF, with atrial rates of 240-340.
-A 12-lead ECG is gold standard for diagnosis.
+- The common form of typical atrial flutter has saw-tooth flutter waves, best seen in leads II, III, and aVF, with atrial rates of 240-340 bpm.

 - The ventricular response may be regular or irregular.